Tour start → end dates | Price | Enquire |

 Every journey has long travelling days and today we will venture deep into the Namib Desert.
 We make our way from the grasslands to the red dunes that cover the western reaches of the desert.
 Our accommodation this evening is at the tip of the dune fields where we enjoy the unique sounds of the Barking Gecko as we fall asleep.

-Facilities: En Suite Bathroom Please visit the website of the accommodation provider for a full list of the facilities offered.
+Facilities: En Suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered.

 Meals: Breakfast, Lunch, Dinner